Laendrun/artistfinder/BACKEND.md

 ## To-Do

+- [ ] Make sure all db connections are closed when not used anymore
 - [x] Take care of sql requests returning 0 rows
   - [x] in the utils, create a DBNotFound function that returns a 404 error
   - For get method check with rows.length